Ritik0109/spark-architecture-notes/README.md

 **Syntax:** `df.coalesce(<NoOfPartitions>)`

 ### 7. Broadcast Variables
-This concept is similar to Broadcasting Joins, it caches a read-only variable on all worker nodes (executors), rather than sending a copy of it with every task to avoid repeated data transmission. **Usecase:** Small lookup tables
+This concept is similar to Broadcasting Joins, it caches a read-only variable on all worker nodes (executors), rather than sending a copy of it with every task to avoid a repeated data transmission.
+Usecase: Small lookup tables

 ### 8. Accumulators
 A shared value that can be accumulated.
 Worker tasks on a Spark cluster can add values to an Accumulator but only the driver program is allowed to access its value.
 Updates from the workers get propagated automatically to the driver program.